joaocostamm/multichatmpc/README.md

 ## 🏗️ Architecture

-MultiChat MCP follows a clean, modular architecture designed for extensibility:
+MultiChat MCP follows a clean, modular architecture designed for extensibility with **messenger-specific operations**:

 ```
 ┌─────────────────────────────────────────┐